zulip/zulip/help/allow-image-link-previews.md

 mouse, or not show it at all.
 You can always see the animated image by opening it in the [image viewer](/help/view-images-and-videos).

+!!! warn ""

+    This configuration applies only to images uploaded since July 21, 2024 on Zulip Cloud, or on Zulip Server [9.0+](/help/view-zulip-version) in self-hosted organizations.
+Previews of images uploaded earlier are always animated.

 {start_tabs}

 {tab|desktop-web}